safwaahmad/Any-Lang-Translator/README.md

 # Multilingual Translator

 This is a Streamlit application that allows users to translate English text into various languages using pre-trained Transformer-based machine translation models.
+- **User-Friendly Interface:** Simple and intuitive UI for entering text and selecting the target language.

 ## Features